 Still, the Marietas Islands are worth the journey as they offer some of the best Puerto Vallarta snorkeling spots.
 And it’s common to see dolphins and whales on the boat ride out!

-If you’re hoping to visit the Hidden Beach, it’s important to note that they limit the number of visitors.
-Be sure to ask your tour operator if you can go there to avoid disappointment.
+If you’re hoping to visit the famous Hidden Beach, it’s important to note that they limit the number of visitors.
+Be sure to choose a tour that includes hidden beach!

 There’s plenty to see under the water, including butterfly fish and moray eels.
 You’ll also want to set aside some time for bird watching.
 That’s because you can also see the rare blue-footed booby here.